 Glucose screening tests measure the glucose levels in a woman’s blood; if the blood sugar levels are considered too high, this is a sign the body is not absorbing glucose/producing the necessary insulin.

 When and How

-There are three main glucose screening tests; their names can be confusing, but they can be distinguished by length of time it takes to complete the test.
+There are three main glucose screening tests; they can be distinguished by length of time it takes to complete the test.
 The most common screening test in the United States is a “two step” approach with a 1-hour test first (oral glucose challenge test), followed by a 3-hour test (oral glucose tolerance test) if necessary.
 In Europe, the “one-step” 2-hour approach is most popular.

 Women drink a solution of sugar and water within about 5 minutes; resulting blood work (after a certain amount of time – one, two, or three hours) will inform HCPs how the woman's body is processing/handling the sugar.

 The most common stage of pregnancy for glucose screening is between 24 and 28 weeks.
 The insulin resistance that occurs during pregnancy is not expected to affect most women until about 20 weeks of pregnancy; therefore, women are tested at 24 to 28 weeks, and not before.
 If women wait too long to take the screening test, there may not be enough time to prevent possible complications that occur as a result of GDM.